Ilagan: Healthcare

 Established in 1939, the Isabela Provincial Hospital is managed by the provincial government.
 In 2000, it was renamed as Gov. Faustino N. Dy, Sr. Memorial Hospital.
-It is located in barangay Calamagui 2nd.

 In 2014, the City Government inaugurated a diagnostic center in San Antonio City Hospital.

 Completed in 2014, the Department of Health – Drug Abuse Treatment and Rehabilitation Center Region II (DOH-DATRC RO2) was founded to bring hope and changes to the victims of drug dependency and to provide affordable, quality, and sustainable rehabilitative programs and services in partnership with other agencies towards the realization of its goal and for the fulfillment of its mandate.
-It is the first and only government-owned treatment and rehabilitation center in Cagayan Valley located at Barangay Centro San Antonio, with a total land area of 1.97 hectares.
+It is the first and only government-owned treatment and rehabilitation center in Cagayan Valley region, with a total land area of 1.97 hectares.
 Upon accreditation of 50-bed capacity on 12 March 2017 and completion of some infrastructures, the facility was allowed to accommodate clients for a residential program.
 On 12 April 2017 the center had its first residential admission and two months after, the facility was inaugurated with the presence of former DOH Secretary Pauline Jean Ubial.

 On November 25, 2020, the city government inaugurated its own Molecular Laboratory at San Antonio City of Ilagan Hospital.
 It is the first LGU-owned and operated health facility of its kind in Cagayan Valley.
 The Department of Health (DOH) gave its license to operate and accommodate patients of COVID-19.

-On August 11, 2021, the city government inaugurated the City of Ilagan Medical Center (CIMC) located in Barangay Lullutan as one of the highlights during its 9th cityhood anniversary celebration.
+On August 11, 2021, the city government inaugurated the City of Ilagan Medical Center (CIMC) as one of the highlights during its 9th cityhood anniversary celebration.
 The facility is a level-II hospital with 100-bed capacity and is now being used as an isolation facility for COVID-19 patients.
 Due to its geographical location, it also caters patients coming from nearby municipalities.

-On May 4, 2022, the groundbreaking of the City of Ilagan Medical Arts building was led by the city government in Barangay Lullutan beside the City of Ilagan Medical Center (CIMC).
+On May 4, 2022, the groundbreaking of the City of Ilagan Medical Arts building was led by the city government beside the City of Ilagan Medical Center (CIMC).
 The main purpose of the building is to house medical clinics for consultations and stalls for Micro, Small, and Medium Enterprises (MSME).

 On May 4, 2023, the city government undertook the groundbreaking of the Physical Rehabilitation and Infectious Disease building during the 337th Aggaw na Ilagan celebration.
-The proposed site of the health facility is located beside the City of Ilagan Medical Center in Barangay Lullutan.
+The proposed site of the health facility is located beside the City of Ilagan Medical Center.